Echo Hose Training Facility

 No, the State of CT exam is coordinated by Echo Hose Ambulance but administered and overseen by the State of CT OEMS State Chief Examiner.
 All test results are kept confidential with the State OEMS Departments and only provided to the students Lead Instructor.
 Please contact your lead instructor for results.

 The class is $985 and includes all the materials needed for the course.
-This includes an electronic textbook, online test prep materials, CPR book and Card, Uniform Shirt for clinical ride time, job referral assistance and resume assistance upon request.
+This includes an electronic textbook, online test prep materials, CPR book and Card, job referral assistance and resume assistance upon request.

 Yes, our training team regularly provides off site training across the State of Connecticut for business, schools and various organizations.
 We are happy to visit your business or school and provide your staff with on site CPR, First Aid, Bleeding Control, Narcan Training, Daycare CPR/First Aid Training or even coordinate an EMT or EMR class at your location.
 To schedule a class, please email us at firstname.lastname@example.org or call 203-924-5500